parafas/codeigniter-piwik/README.markdown

 -----

 - Add more library functions for other API methods
-- Finish documentation for all existing library functions
+- Finish documentation for all existing library functions and add user guide
 - Improve the way data is returned in some of the functions